1D1F: Akufo-Addo commissions factories in Awutu Senya West, Gomoa East

 Rikpat Company Limited is an indigenous Ghanaian company with total investment of $8 million, and has the capacity to produce 350 metric tons per day wide range of lubricants for both automotive and industrial usage.

-The broad range of product offerings of Rikpat include Engine oils of different grades, Brake fluids, Industrial oils, Greases and Radiator Coolant for both local and foreign markets.
+The broad range of product offerings of Rikpat includes Engine oils of different grades, Brake fluids, Industrial oils, Greases and Radiator Coolant for both local and foreign markets.

 According to President Akufo-Addo, RIKPAT “is going to support the Ministry of Trade and Industry’s efforts to build a vibrant automotive industry in the country.
 I encourage all public institutions to procure their lubricants from domestic manufacturing companies, such as RIKPAT.
 It is the surest way of helping the company to recoup its investment, expand its operations, and create more jobs.”